ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 2. Define a base address of this segment.
 3. Define an offset of the variable inside the segment.

-Most probably, the variable will be kept in the same segment in each application's launch.
+Most probably, the variable will be kept in the same segment on each application's launch.
 Storing the variable in a heap is only one case when the owning segment can vary.
 It happens because of dynamic heaps creation mechanism.
 Therefore, it is possible to solve first task by analyzing application's memory in a run-time manually and then to hardcode the result into a bot application.

-It is not guarantee that variable's offset inside a segment will be the same in each application's launch.
+It is not guarantee that variable's offset inside a segment will be the same on each application's launch.
 But the offset may remain unchanged or constant during several application's launch in some cases and it can vary in other cases.
 Type of owning segment defines, how it is probable that variables' offsets inside this segment will be constant.
 This is a table that describes this kind of probability:

 | Segment Type | Offset Constancy |
 | -- | -- |